yidong72/reasoning-gym/GALLERY.md

  - Each person has a favorite drink: tea, water, milk, coffee
  - The people keep different animals: fish, cat, horse, bird

-1. The fish enthusiast is directly left of Alice.
+1. The one who only drinks water is Peter.
-2. The cat lover is the person who uses a OnePlus 9.
+2. The cat lover is in the second house.
-3. The tea drinker is Arnold.
+3. The coffee drinker is the fish enthusiast.
-4. The person who uses an iPhone 13 is in the third house.
+4. The person who uses a OnePlus 9 is the tea drinker.
-5. The one who only drinks water is directly left of the cat lover.
+5. Peter is directly left of Arnold.
-6. The fish enthusiast is the coffee drinker.
+6. The person who keeps horses is in the fourth house.
+7. The person who keeps horses is Alice.
-7. Peter is the person who uses a Samsung Galaxy S21.
+8. Alice is the person who uses a Google Pixel 6.
-8. The bird keeper is directly left of the tea drinker.
-9. The person who uses an iPhone 13 is the fish enthusiast.
+9. The person who uses a Samsung Galaxy S21 is the one who only drinks water.
+10. Peter is in the first house.

 What is Name of the person who lives in House 1?
 Answer: peter